Work with Your Hands

-Volunteers of all ages and abilities can participate in tree planting events.
-Please be sure to consider age and ability when offering to serve as most planting events involve physical activity.
+Volunteers of all ages and abilities can participate in tree planting events, but keep in mind that most planting events involve physical activity.
 And remember, with your service, you’ll be making a difference in the community and for our water resources!

 Did you know that Ohio has more Tree City USA communities than any other state in the country?
 These are communities that have committed time and resources to ensuring that citizens and the environment reap the long-term benefits of abundant and healthy trees.
 Find out if your community is a Tree City USA.

 Stormwater runoff is the number one cause of stream impairment in urban areas, click here to learn more about how trees and native plants reduce stormwater runoff impacts.